1. What is the NBA G League?

 Upon receipt of an assignment from an independent NBA team, the NBA G League will identify any NBA G League team willing to accept the assigned player.
 The assigning independent NBA team will then choose the destination for assignment between those teams.
 If no NBA G League team is willing to accept the assigned player, he will be assigned to one of the hybrid affiliate teams pursuant to a lottery.

 29. What is the NBA G League Winter Showcase?

-NBA G League Showcase is the NBA G League’s annual in-season scouting event, when all of its teams converge in one city to play in front of NBA general managers and player personnel executives from all 30 NBA teams.
+NBA G League Winter Showcase is the NBA G League’s annual in-season scouting event, when all of its teams converge in one city to play in front of NBA general managers and player personnel executives from all 30 NBA teams.
 The 2021 event — Dec.
 19-22 in Las Vegas, Nevada — marked the 18th Showcase.
 The 2023 event will relocate to Orlando, Florida after the G League announced a sponsorship deal with Hyatt.

 Showcase traditionally coincides with the time when NBA teams can begin signing players to 10-day contracts, since the majority of the players signed to 10-day contracts are GATORADE Call-Ups from the NBA G League.